-^{}The LCA was conducted based on a 1,300 nautical mile (NM) mission.
+^{}The LCA was conducted based on a typical 1,482 km mission (800 nm).

 The primary consumption of renewable material resources and non-renewable energy resources occurs during the operation phase.
-The upstream phase of the product life cycle, which includes raw material extraction and the production of components, is the phase during which more renewable energy resources are consumed.
+The operation phase of the product life cycle is the phase during which more renewable energy resources are consumed.